Isomorphism within Naive Type Theory: Introduction

-{\bf Natural Maps and Voldemort's Theorem.} There are many situations in mathematics where a type can be shown to be inhabited (have a member) even though there is no natural or canonical member of that type.
-A classical example is that for every finite dimensional vector space $V$ there is an isomorphism (a linear bijection) between $V$ and its dual $V^*$.
-However, there is no natural or canonical isomorphism.
-This is closely related to the fact that a vector space has no natural or canonical basis.
-A simpler example is that there is no natural or canonical point on the topological circle $S^1$.
+{\bf Voldemort's Theorem.} There are many situations in mathematics where a type can be shown to be inhabited (have a member) even though there is no natural or canonical member of that type.
+A minimal example is that there is no natural or canonical member of an abstract two element set.
+Another intuitive example is that there is no natural or canonical point on a geometric circle.
+A vector space has no natural or canonical basis (coordinate system).
+For every finite dimensional vector space $V$ there is an isomorphism (a linear bijection) between $V$ and its dual $V^*$.
+However, there is no natural or canonical isomorphism --- different choices of coordinates lead to different isomorphisms.
+Voldemort's theorem states that if no natural or canonical element of a type exists then no well-typed expression can name an element.

-Formally this phenomenon can be captured by distinguishing general functions, functions whose definitions may require symmetry breaking, from natural maps --- functions free of choices and definable without symmetry breaking.
-The statement that there is no natural point on the topological circle $S^1$ corresponds to the fact (in MorTT) that for a variable $X$ ranging over topological spaces there there is no well-typed expression $e[X]$ such that $e[S^1]$ is a point on $S^1$ --- no point on the circle can be named.

-An expression $e[X]$ that is well-typed for a variable $X$ ranging over topological spaces is called a topological invariant --- a property of the topology such as the fundamental homotopy group.
-We can prove that two topologies are different (not homeomorphic) by finding a topological invariant that distinguishes them.
-Section~\ref{sec:natural} gives inference rules defining natural maps and section~\ref{sec:Voldemort} states Voldemort's theorem which implies, for example, that there is no natural point on $S^1$ and no natural linear bijection between a finite dimensional vector space and its dual.